David-OConnor/plascad/README.md

 When both ends are marked as tunable, PlasCAD assumes this primer is for attaching two DNA fragments together, as in SLIC and FC cloning.

 #### Note on TM calculations
 Melting temperature (TM) can be a difficult to accurately estimate, and depends on parameters specific to the master mix used during PCR.
-This program uses nearest-neighbor dH and dS calculations, augmented with salt compensation.
+This program uses nearest-neighbor ΔH and ΔS calculations, augmented with salt compensation.
 Its results are generally close to those provided by [IDT](https://www.idtdna.com) and [Biopython](https://biopython.org/) with default parameters.
 Its results are generally lower than those used by SnapGene and AmplifX, largely due to the way salt compensation is handled.
 See the *Calculations used* section at the bottom of this readme for more information.

 ![Primer view screenshot](screenshots/primers_aug_24.png)